AcalaNetwork/hardhat-tutorials/NFT/README.md

                 it("should revert when trying to get the balance of the 0x0 address", async function () {
                         await expect(instance.balanceOf(NULL_ADDRESS)).to
-                                .be.revertedWith("ERC721: balance query for the zero address");
+                                .be.revertedWith("ERC721: address zero is not a valid owner");
                 });
 ```